 The 20% project required each student to challenge themselves.
 They were learning and creating with a purpose, often with lofty expectations and goals, and failing came at every step.

 In the first month of the project, I could sense hesitation from many students who did not want to give 100% effort with the possibility of 90% failure.
-The Epic Fail Board changed the classroom culture from one that shied away trial and error, to one that supported and even praised risk-taking.
+The Epic Fail Board changed the classroom culture from one that shied away from trial and error to one that supported and even celebrated risk-taking.

 I know there are many different definitions of failing, but as a class, we adopted a mantra: Sometimes you win, and sometimes you learn.

-I’ve kept this as a personal mantra over the years as I left the classroom to become a K-12 Instructional Coach, Director of Technology, Director of Learning and Innovation, and UPenn GSE PLN Faculty.
+I’ve kept this as a personal mantra over the years as I left the classroom to become a K-12 Instructional Coach, Director of Technology, Director of Learning and Innovation, UPenn GSE PLN Faculty, and now a business owner.
 I’ve also used this in my personal and professional life as an author, speaker, husband, and father.

 Failing, it seems, is part of the job.
 Admitting that you’ve struggled is one thing.
 Sharing how you’ve struggled and learned is what I’m aiming for with this post.